The Probate Process in California

 In situations where there is acrimony among the beneficiaries or towards the successor trustee, I will likely suggest that you prepare a formal accounting of your actions as successor trustee and seek court approval of those actions and of your proposed distribution scheme.
 By petitioning the court for such approval, you minimize the risk of future litigation, since a beneficiary who does not object in the court proceedings is typically barred from later complaining about your administration of the trust, if you have properly disclosed your actions.
 If you do not choose to obtain court approval, a beneficiary generally has three years to object to your administration of the trust after close of your administration.

 Trust administration is often complicated and confusing, and can seem overwhelming at times.
 You may not know what to do.
 That is where I can be of help.
 I make a difficult and bewildering trust administration process as simple as possible.
 If you wish to gain more information on California trust administration please contact me for a free consultation.
 I will spend time with you to answer your questions.
-From my office in Southern California, I represent families in all Southern California counties, including Imperial County, Los Angeles County, Orange County, San Bernardino County, San Diego County, others spread across the state and interested parties outside California.
+From my office in Southern California, I represent families in all Southern California counties, including Imperial County, Los Angeles County, San Bernardino County, San Diego County, others spread across the state and interested parties outside California.

 To schedule a consultation, call me toll free at 800-575-9610 or locally at 760-989-4820.
 I enjoy meeting in person whenever possible, but am also available via Skype and email or through my online contact form.